 Fitts and Romano are successfully incubating the development with concept restaurants that people flock to in an area that a few years ago people would not have known about or dared to go.
 A proposed project of this magnitude has attracted other developers to South Dallas.
 Years ago planners begged for some commitment to South Dallas, now investors and developers are clamoring to be a part of a vision shaped by philanthropists and businessmen.
 The Trinity Park is larger than the entire city of San Francisco.
 The developed sites surrounding Trinity Groves is several times larger than the Arts District.
 These are grand slam projects that inspire home runs and lots of triples, doubles and singles along the way.

 How is it possible that the best neighborhood in Dallas became the worst neighborhood in Dallas?
 This partly can be confounded to some of the decrepitude of some houses which resemble something close to a shack.
+The specialists at http://gettysburg-powerwashing.com/ are good at removing algae, mold, dirt, debris, and oil from exterior surfaces to restore the original condition of your property or equipment.
 Hence, it becomes necessary to refurbish houses like these and that can be done effortlessly if you would read this post about scheduling a roofing inspection with Northern Lights Exteriors.

 While the New Cities Summit participants are in town, it would be interesting for them to visit Munger Place.
 This was the best neighborhood in Dallas 100 years ago and by the 1970s it became the worst neighborhood.
 Property owners reversed its decline and became what FNMA called the most successful revitalization neighborhood in the United States.
 The 100-block area now comprises three single-family historic districts and homeowners here have spent $500 million on renovation.
 Some now see this as a beautiful neighborhood while others still focus on the remnants of decay and consider it forsaken and undesirable.